koka-community/koka-community/README.md

 git submodule update --remote
 ```

+Most often you will want to open a `.code-workspace` file to open only the relevant folders and submodules you want to work with in vscode.
+Due to the `--depth=1` flag in the update, you shouldn't have to worry about the size hopefully since it will only fetch the latest commit to work off of.

+We have the following workspaces:
+- admin - Contains the admin related repositories (community-docs, koka-docs, template, and `std` library)
+- pure-koka - Contains the pure Koka libraries (`std`, `parsing`, `math`, etc)
+- generators - Contains code generators for the Alex Lexer as well as native (`C`) and web (`JS`) external binding generators.
+- cbindings - Contains the Native code binding generator for `C` along with libraries that have been generated from C header files using it (`zlib`, `mbedtls`, `llhttp`)

-`.vscode/settings.json` contains the configuration for koka's language server compiler arguments to use the submodules as include paths.
+`.vscode/settings.json` contains the configuration for koka's language server compiler arguments to use the submodules as include paths,
+for the whole `koka-community` repository.
+Each smaller workspace includes the workspace settings in their own `.code-workspace` file.

 `language-koka*.vsix` is a development version of the koka language server extension for vscode.
 There are some updates that fix a few issues.